 The great thing we did in 2020 was to partner with Formula 1, and coming into 2022, getting a million viewers in the UK over the Silverstone weekend was an extraordinary feat for us.

 Every year we seem to be breaking records, but from my point of view, we’ve always got to remain humble and there’s always more to do.

-EO: In what ways has W Series managed to capture the imagination of the media and fans, particularly women and girls?
+In what ways has the company managed to capture the imagination of the media and fans, particularly women and girls?

 CBM: The structure of W Series is unique.
 We own all of the cars, and they are identical in performance to ensure that we find the fastest drivers.

 Of equal, if not more importance, is that we are a free-to-enter championship.
 It’s not about finding who the richest drivers are or who the drivers with the wealthiest parents are.

 I think people have enjoyed and warmed to W Series so much because it gives equal opportunities to all women.